ietf-wg-cellar/ebml-specification/specification.markdown

 #### length

-Within an EBML Schema, the XPath of `@length` attribute is `/EBMLSchema/element/@length`.
+Within an EBML Schema, the XPath of the `@length` attribute is `/EBMLSchema/element/@length`.

 A value to express the valid length of the Element